Floor Conveyors

 - Inspection of rollers, chains, and conveyor belts

-- Inspection of the drive and deflection stations
+- Inspection of drive and deflection stations

-- Checking sensors and limit switches
+- Inspection of sensors and limit switches

-- Cleaning the conveyor line
+- Cleaning of the conveyor path

-- Lubrication of moving parts
+- Lubrication of Moving Parts

-- Inspection of all safety components
+- Verification of all safety components